trust – tolerance – self-sufficiency

 Listen instead to the experts – the people who do the work – caretakers, nurses, soldiers, social workers, constables, teachers, plumbers, clerks, on and on.
 Their collective wisdom, expertise and goodwill is immense.

 Government is a necessary evil and politics must be pragmatic.
 At best, politicians should seek to do the greatest good for the greatest number.
 Failing that, they should seek to do the least harm to the fewest.
-Much has been spoken recently about ‘passion’ and ‘conviction politics’, but sincerity is not necessarily a cardinal virtue in a politician – Hitler, Stalin and Mao Tse Tung were all sincere conviction politicians.
+Much has been spoken in the past of ‘passion’ and ‘conviction politics’, but sincerity is not necessarily a cardinal virtue in a politician – Hitler, Stalin and Mao Tse Tung were all sincere conviction politicians.
 While ideals are essential, ideologies are a curse and ideologues invariably dictatorial.
 What is needed is a strong commitment to democratic ideals – trust in the people – together with a realistic acceptance of Churchill’s comment that democracy is the worst way to run a country except for all the others – it is messy and inefficient, but it works.
 Also needed is practical ability.
-‘I meant well’ is no more acceptable an excuse from a failed politician than it is from a failed plumber when he has wrecked the house, cost you a fortune and left the water still coming through the ceiling.
+‘I meant well’ is no more acceptable an excuse from a failed politician than it is from a failed plumber who has wrecked the house, cost you a fortune and left the scene with water still coming through the ceiling.

-In the recent past, we have been offered ‘Victorian values’, ‘Family values’, ‘Christian values’, ‘Back to basics’, ‘Ethical foreign policy’, and lately, ‘Moral compasses’ etc. All vague and ill-defined, not to say, pompous terms, deliberately chosen to give the impression that the floundering policies they ostensibly justified were rooted in some deep and worthy philosophy, and all based on the assumption that the voting public is too stupid to see them for the word games they are.
+Over the years we have been offered ‘Victorian values’, ‘Family values’, ‘Christian values’, ‘Back to basics’, ‘Ethical foreign policy’, ‘Moral compasses’ etc. All vague and ill-defined, not to say, pompous terms, deliberately chosen to give the impression that the floundering policies they ostensibly justified were rooted in some deep and worthy philosophy, and all based on the assumption that the voting public is too stupid to see them for the word games they are.
 Inevitably, they have each faded away ingloriously, following in the wake of concepts such as integrity, honour, dignity, honesty, and, not least, public service.
-In their place have come arrogance, mendacity, hypocrisy, blame-shifting, and glaring self-interest.
+In their place has come arrogance, mendacity, hypocrisy, blame-shifting, and glaring self-interest.

-However, notwithstanding these failures, some form of moral basis is essential to government as it is in ordinary life, so I would offer the plea that is fundamental not only to all the great modern religions but is accepted by many shades of non-believers, namely, the Golden Rule – ‘Do unto others as you would have them do unto you’, though for political purposes its negative form is perhaps more appropriate – ‘Do nothing to others you would not like done to yourself.’
+However, notwithstanding these failures, some form of moral basis is essential to government as it is in ordinary life, so I would offer the plea that is fundamental not only to all the great modern religions but is accepted by most shades of non-believers, namely, the Golden Rule – ‘Do unto others as you would have them do unto you’, though for political purposes its negative form is perhaps more appropriate – ‘Do nothing to others you would not like done to yourself.’
 This needs no theological debate, Holy Book or Divine Being to justify it.
 It is the practical wisdom of our species.
-While we are each unique individuals, we are also empathic, we understand and generally respect the feelings of others and, for the most part, we manage to preserve our uniqueness and work together for the common good.
+While we are each unique individuals, we have evolved to need others, hence we are empathic: we understand and generally respect the feelings of others and, for the most part, we manage to preserve our uniqueness and work together for the common good.

-I would add three practical watch-words: trust, tolerance, self-sufficiency.
+I would offer three practical watch-words: trust, tolerance, self-sufficiency.

 - Trust is deeply rooted in us all.
 Indeed, without it, society could not function.
-Every day we trust thousands of people with our lives without giving it a thought and the policies of Government should accept, encourage, and build on this.
+Every day we trust thousands of complete strangers with our lives without giving it a thought and Governments should accept, encourage, and build on this.
 Trust however, is mutual.
-You cannot trust someone who does not trust you and when almost every action by Parliament demonstrates a deep distrust of us, the people who lent it their authority, it will not be restored without a great deal of hard work.
+You cannot trust someone who does not trust you and when almost every action by Parliament demonstrates a deep distrust of us, the people who lent it their authority, it will not be restored easily.
 Which prompts the question, would you trust me to run a Government?
 Well, I would not ask you to - you should watch anyone vying for power over you like hawks and hold them continually to account.
 I would ask you to give me – and anyone who chooses to pursue this venture with me – a chance.
 I certainly trust you.
 We are the only real alternative to the stifling grip of the existing parties, perhaps even a last chance.

-- Tolerance is traditionally a powerful British virtue but it is no easy thing.
-It does not simply mean living peacefully with people whose views are a ‘little different’ from yours, it means living, dealing, co-operating, and debating to find common ground, with people whose ideas and actions you may heartily detest, people who may mock and deride your religion and your most cherished beliefs – as you might theirs.
+- Tolerance is traditionally a powerful British virtue but it can be hard work.
+It does not simply mean living peacefully with people whose views are a ‘little different’ from yours, it means living, dealing, co-operating, and debating to find common ground, with people whose ideas and actions you may heartily detest, people who may mock and deride your most cherished beliefs – as you might theirs.
 Nevertheless, it is essential in a free and diverse society – one which aspires to progress.
 It is the first thing to go once trust begins to collapse and without it there is only ignorance, bigotry and hatred, the harbingers of social violence.
 The only thing we can safely be intolerant of is intolerance.

 - Self-sufficiency is the only way that peoples can be truly free and nations both strong and good neighbours.
-It is also the only way to protect ourselves from international economic vagaries, ecological and climatic disasters such as floods and droughts etc, pandemics, random acts of violence, (see ‘Terrorism’), and, not least, over-weaning and autocratic Governments.
+It is also the only way to protect ourselves from international economic vagaries, random acts of violence (see ‘Terrorism’), pandemics, ecological and climatic disasters such as floods and droughts etc, and, not least, over-weaning and autocratic Governments.
 Not to be able to grow or make everything we need to survive is frankly insane.
-It leaves us defenceless and vulnerable to the whims of others in what will become an increasingly unsettled world.
+It leaves us defenceless and vulnerable to the whims of others far away in what will become an increasingly unsettled world.
 Self-sufficiency should be aspired to in everything both locally and nationally: from agriculture to manufacturing and from heating and lighting our houses to defending ourselves in our homes and neighbourhoods.

 HELP AND INFORMATION WANTED